 12.2 Arrangement of merchant server banking facilities.

 12.3 Contracting for web hosting Services and the provision of appropriate firewalls.

 12.4 Supply new or change existing Client email message system.

 12.5 Purchase of any necessary computer hardware and software.

 12.6 Search engine optimisation beyond that specified in this Agreement.

 12.7 Drafting and/or editing of content.

-13.5 Each of the developer and the Client hereby undertakes one to the other that for the period of 12 months following completion of the Project they will not directly or by an agent or otherwise and whether for themselves or for the benefit of any other person induce or endeavour to induce any officer or employee of the other to leave his employment.
+13.5 Each of the Developer and the Client hereby undertakes one to the other that for the period of 12 months following completion of the Service they will not directly or by an agent or otherwise and whether for themselves or for the benefit of any other person induce or endeavour to induce any officer or employee of the other to leave his employment.